Skip to main content

 · Cooldown tracking: I use a simple habit tracker (also in the kit) to log my energy levels morning, midday, and before gaming.
 Seeing the pattern taught me that my strongest “raiding hours” are 10am‑1pm, not midnight when I used to force myself to grind.

 The difference was immediate.
-Instead of fighting through fatigue like a zombie respawn, I started playing only when I had the buff.
+Instead of fighting through fatigue like a mindless zombie, I started playing only when I had the buff.
 My rank climbed, and I ended fewer sessions feeling drained.
 The kit’s tracker visualises this as a stamina bar, cheesy, yes, but it works because it speaks the language of a gamer’s brain.

 4. Skill Tree Progression: One Branch at a Time